edumco/jenkins-examples/README.md

 To try the examples you gonna need:

-- A machine or VM with at least 8GB ram and 32Gb of disk (4GB is ok for learning)
+- A machine or VM with at least 8GB ram and 32GB of disk (4GB is enough for learning)

 - Install the Ubuntu Server 18.04 LTS 🐧 (Try always use a LTS version)